Best Things To Do In Paris

 Notre Dame Cathedral| ©Mehmet Turgut Kirkgoz

 Although you won't be able to go up to see the gargoyles guarding Paris from its towers, Notre Dame Cathedral is under restoration and you can walk over to the Île de la Cité to visit it from the outside and take a stroll around.
-If you are a book lover, do not forget to visit the most wonderful bookstore in the world, located a few meters from the cathedral: Shakespeare and Co.
+If you are a book lover, don't forget to visit the most wonderful bookstore in the world, located a few meters from the cathedral: Shakespeare and Co.

 6. Discover the unknown Sainte Chapelle

-Windows of the Sainte Chapelle ©Ema Suriano
+Stained glass windows of the Sainte Chapelle ©Ema Suriano

-Windows of the Sainte Chapelle ©Ema Suriano
+Stained glass windows of the Sainte Chapelle ©Ema Suriano

-It has always struck me how the Sainte Chapelle goes so unnoticed by tourists visiting Paris.
-This church is located just a few meters from Notre Dame and stands out for its impressive stained glass windows.
-It is worth entering to see the spectacle of light and crystals that, precisely because it is little known, can be enjoyed with more peace and quiet than in more crowded churches like the Sacre Coeur or Notre Dame.
+It is worth booking tickets for Sainte Chapelle in Paris and see the spectacle of light and crystals that, precisely because it is little known, can be enjoyed with more peace and quiet than in more crowded churches like the Sacre Coeur or Notre Dame.

 Book tickets for Sainte Chapelle in Paris